 The two network serial ports are located at the rear of the RC140 control panel, at the end furthest from the microprocessor(s).
 The two ports are labelled "From Master" and "To Slave".
-The RS232 "From Master" port has a female D9 connector and the RS232 "To Slave" port has a male D9 connector.
-The RS485 ports each have a 6 pin Phoenix RS485 connector.
+The "From Master" port has a female D9 connector and the "To Slave" port has a male D9 connector.
+Both ports also each have a 6 pin Phoenix RS485 connector.